 While dozens of these attacks were all carried out on non-emergency lines, the increase in their frequency has led to an emergence of new threats to national and state security that the Department of Homeland Security in collaboration with the Federal Bureau of Investigation has made clear call for vigilant and well-trained network analysts, or cyber police, to enter the field.

 Cyber Security Degrees

-There is a rising number of institutions both online and on-campus that offer both undergraduate and master’s degrees in cybersecurity and related subjects.
+There is a rising number of institutions both online and on-campus that offer both undergraduate and master’s degrees in cyber security and related subjects such as data science degrees.
 A Bachelor of Cybersecurity tends to include a detailed curriculum involving topics such as:

 - Fundamentals of computer science.

 - Computer and network security